t0mdab0mb/2048-4D/README.md

 # 2048 6D
 Derivative of Gabriele Cirulli's [2048](http://gabrielecirulli.github.io/2048/), strongly based on Huon Wilson's [2048 4D](http://huonw.github.io/2048-4D/).

 Because 3D to 5D versions have already been made, but not 6D as of this writing (at least a Google search doesn't return anything).
+[Play it here!](http://t0mdab0mb.github.io/2048-6D/)

 ### Contributions